federico-paolillo/nested-combine-reducers/README.md

 const rootReducer = nestedCombineReducers(someNestedReducersMap, combineReducers);
 ```

 # Limitations

-The first obvious limitation is that for **very** deeply nested objects the recursive approach of nestedCombineReducers will ultimately fails with a stack overflow error, although the chances that you might encounter or create such complicated state shape are very low.
-Another limitation is that circular references in the reducers map will also lead to a stack overflow errors, but having circular references in your state tree is not supported by any Redux like library that I know of.
+Circular references in the reducers map will eventually lead to a stack overflow or memory overflow.
+Usually having circular references in your state tree is not supported by any Redux like library that I know of, so there shouldn't be any problems.

+#Infinite depth

+This library exposes an `infinteCombineReducers` utility that is capable of handling very large and deeply nested reducer maps.
+Although I find it questionable to have reducer maps *that* big, it was a fun exercise to implement.
+The implementation is identical and rewrites the recursion using loops and manual stack management.

+There should never be a reason to use this version as you should never have structures that big.
+Note that the iterative version is slower that the traditional version [as you can see here](https://jsperf.com/rvnrcombo/).